Wilcox Law Firm, P.C. logo

 • Limited geographic focus (San Jose/California based), may not serve all states

-• Contingency fee model means the firm only gets paid if it wins, which could limit case selection
+• Contingency fee model means the firm only gets paid if it has more supporting context, which could limit case selection

 • No information provided about settlement amounts, typical outcomes, or case success rates